-In Chile, the Company owns a 65% interest in SCM Berta and has an option to acquire a 75% interest in the Marimaca Project and a 65% interest in the Prat Project.
-The Company also currently owns the Llancahue Property and the Celeste Sur Property.
+In Chile, the Company owns a 65% interest in SCM Berta and has an option to acquire a 75% interest in the Marimaca Project.
+The Company also currently holds options to acquire certain claims adjacent to the Marimaca Project and owns the Celeste Sur and Llancahue projects.